Typically, it is reasonable to consider surgery for sciatica in the following situations:

 In cases where the sciatica pain is due to a lumbar disc herniation, a microdiscectomy or small open surgery with magnification may be considered.
-In this surgery, the portion of the herniated disc that is pinching the nerve is removed.
+In this surgery, only the portion of the herniated disc that is pinching the nerve is removed - the rest of the disc is left intact.

 This surgery is generally considered after 4 to 6 weeks if the severe pain is not relieved by non-surgical means.
 If the patient’s pain and disability is severe, surgery may be considered sooner than 4 to 6 weeks.